Forum communities & initiatives

-BT experts are actively involved in a number of the World Economic Forum communities and initiatives ranging from Technology Pioneers selection to Workplace Wellness.
-BT is actively involved in four Global Agenda Councils as well as numerous IT & Telecoms Industry projects.
+BT experts are actively involved in a number of the WEF communities, initiatives and industry projects ranging from Technology Pioneers selection to Mental Health.

-The World Economic Forum’s Technology Pioneers programme has been running for over 11 years and continues to uncover exciting new technologies in the fields of Biotechnology/Health, Energy/Environment and Information Technology, Telecommunications or New Media.
+The Technology Pioneers programme has been running for over 11 years and continues to uncover exciting new technologies in the fields of Biotechnology/Health, Energy/Environment and Information Technology, Telecommunications or New Media.

 BT partners with the Forum to select the Technology Pioneers that offer greatest potential for long-term impact on business and society.
-Jean-Marc Frangos, Managing Director of External Innovation at BT is on the Forum’s nomination and selection committee.
+Jean-Marc Frangos, Managing Director of External Innovation, BT is on the Forum’s nomination and selection committee.
 Typically 30 Technology Pioneers are selected from over 200 innovative nominations.

 To read more visit the Forum’s web site http://www.weforum.org/community/technology-pioneers.